Rockylars/Wulfram/docs/curses/corvinae/Curse of Coloeus/idea.md

 **Icon:** Penny with two small orbs, similar to [Cursed Penny](https://bindingofisaacrebirth.fandom.com/wiki/Cursed_Penny)

 All pennies you pick up will act as if you're holding [Cursed Penny](https://bindingofisaacrebirth.fandom.com/wiki/Cursed_Penny) with only a 25% chance of teleporting to be less horrible.
-You will malso have the effect of [Broken Magnet](https://bindingofisaacrebirth.fandom.com/wiki/Broken_Magnet).
+You will also have the effect of [Broken Magnet](https://bindingofisaacrebirth.fandom.com/wiki/Broken_Magnet).

 ---